HenryAWE/asbind20/README.md

 # Known Limitations
 Some feature of this library may not work on a broken compiler.

-1. Some version of Clang (<= 15) may fail to compile extension and test due to compiler bug.
-Please use Clang 18+ for best experience.

-2. Some utilities are implemented by non-standard C++, but they are guaranteed to have correct result on supported platforms, which are tested by CI.
+1. Some utilities are implemented by non-standard C++, but they are guaranteed to have correct result on supported platforms, which are tested by CI.

-3. If you bind an overloaded function using syntax like `static_cast<return_type(*)()>(&func)` on MSVC, it may crash the compiler.
+2. If you bind an overloaded function using syntax like `static_cast<return_type(*)()>(&func)` on MSVC, it may crash the compiler.
 The workaround is to write a standalone wrapper function with no overloading, then bind this wrapper using asbind20.

-4. GCC 12 wrongly [rejects function pointer non-type template parameter without linkage](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=83258).
-This will cause error when using wrapper with a lambda.
-This has been fixed in GCC 13.2.
-The asbind20 also has workaround for this, as long as you are not using some internal classes.

-5. If you are using clangd as your LSP, [it may crash when completing code for binding](https://github.com/llvm/llvm-project/issues/125500).
+3. If you are using clangd as your LSP, [it may crash when completing code for binding](https://github.com/llvm/llvm-project/issues/125500).
 You can restart clangd after you complete this part of code.

 # License
 [MIT License](./LICENSE)